hubtty/hubtty/README.rst

 --help`` to see a list of command line options available.

-Once Hubtty is running, you will need to start by subscribing to some projects.
-Use 'L' to list all of the projects and then 's' to subscribe to the ones you are interested in.
-Hit 'L' again to shrink the list to your subscribed projects.
+Once Hubtty is running, you will need to start by subscribing to some repositories.
+Use 'L' to list all of the repositories and then 's' to subscribe to the ones you are interested in.
+Hit 'L' again to shrink the list to your subscribed repositories.

 In general, pressing the F1 key will show help text on any screen, and ESC will take you to the previous screen.